 Research in Adherence to Pediatric Medical Regimens

-Through her K23 award, Modi documented patterns of adherence in children with new-onset epilepsy (ages 2-12 years) and identified predictors of adherence (ABC study).
-She then developed a problem-solving and education intervention to improve adherence for children with epilepsy that is currently being tested through her large-scale randomized controlled clinical trial of 200 participants to improve antiepileptic drug adherence.
-Participants will be randomized to the problem-solving/education or education only intervention (STAR study).
+Through her K23 award, Modi documented patterns of adherence in children with new-onset epilepsy (ages 2-12 years) and identified predictors of adherence.
+She then developed and tested a problem-solving and education intervention to improve adherence in 200 young children with epilepsy and their caregivers via a large-scale randomized controlled clinical to improve antiepileptic drug adherence.

-Modi also conducted a study to examine adherence and risk-taking behaviors in adolescents with epilepsy (AAA study) and then pilot tested an application and text-messaging intervention for adolescents (TAPS study).
+Modi also conducted a study examining adherence and risk-taking behaviors in adolescents with epilepsy and then pilot tested an application and text-messaging intervention for adolescents.
 She is also interested in improving executive functioning skills in adolescents with epilepsy, as this may play a role in adherence.

-Modi and her colleagues are currently developing a web-based intervention to improve executive functioning skills in adolescents with epilepsy (EFI-E study), as well as identifying biomarkers of executive functioning (fMRI study).
-Finally, Modi and colleagues have developed the PedsQL-Epilepsy Module, an epilepsy-specific health-related quality of life measure with parent-proxy and self-reported versions that range the developmental span from 2-25 years.
+Modi and her colleagues developed a web-based intervention to improve executive functioning skills in adolescents with epilepsy, as well as identifying biomarkers of executive functioning.
+Finally, Modi and colleagues developed the PedsQL-Epilepsy Module, an epilepsy-specific health-related quality of life measure with parent-proxy and self-reported versions that range the developmental span from 2-25 years.